Showing posts with label Shoot 'em ups - Zaxxon. Show all posts

 Let's play

-Yes, Leviathan blatantly rips off the Zaxxon idea without any shame but, it does feature a few differences and additional "improvements".
+Leviathan blatantly rips off the Zaxxon idea, but it features a few differences and additional "improvements".
 From what (ahem) little I've seen, we pilot a plane armed to the teeth with a rapid-firing laser gun.
-There are also a few smart bombs that should only be used as a last resort when things get (even more) tough.
+There are also a few smart bombs that should only be used as a last resort when things get tough.

 Skimming across the diagonally scrolling landscape isn't easy.
-Aliens appear in waves with an uncanny knack for getting underfoot and I found this aspect very difficult, as you might have guessed.
-Quick reactions are required to beat the alien formations but there is often little room to manoeuvre thanks to the terrain which isn't flat or dormant.
-So that presents its own challenge because I am either being beaten by the alien hoard or smashing into a chimney!
+Aliens appear in waves with an uncanny knack for getting underfoot, and I found this aspect difficult.
+Quick reactions are required to beat the alien formations, but there is often little room to manoeuvre thanks to the terrain, which isn't flat or dormant.
+So that presents its own challenge because I am either being beaten by the alien horde or smashing into a chimney!

 The joystick controls are fairly similar to Zaxxon - altitude can be changed by pushing up/down.
-Minimum speed can be increased if you hold down fire and push up/down.
-Strafing the ship left/right isn't possible and instead, the ship will turn itself in that given direction.
-I didn't like this at all because it takes time and leaves you feeling defenceless.
+Minimum speed can be increased by holding down fire and pushing up/down.
+Strafing the ship left/right isn't possible, and instead, the ship will turn itself in that direction, which takes time and leaves you vulnerable.

-The status bar is feature-rich detailing score, remaining fuel, smart bombs, the next wave of incoming aliens, and (groan) a timer.
-Also, there are two arrows displaying the alien's location - this means we can head backwards and aren't restricted to flying forward.
-However, for me, that presents a fistful of new problems trying to safely fly backwards!
+The status bar details score, fuel, smart bombs, the next wave of incoming aliens, and (groan) a timer.
+Also, there are two arrows for the alien's location - this means we can head backwards and aren't restricted to flying forward.
+However, that presents a fistful of new problems trying to safely fly backwards!

-If you're copying someone's idea then don't attempt to be clever trying to improve it.
+If you're copying an idea, don't try to be clever by "improving" it.
 As shown here...

 The unnecessary fuel top-ups clutter up the game further.
 Well, if you survive long enough!